 Extrinsic allergic alveolitis; Farmer's lung; Mushroom picker's disease; Humidifier or air-conditioner lung; Bird breeder's or bird fancier's lung

-Hypersensitivity pneumonitis is inflammation of the lungs due to breathing in a foreign substance, usually certain types of dust, fungus, or molds.
+Hypersensitivity pneumonitis is inflammation of the lungs due to breathing in dust, fungus, molds, or other substances.

-Hypersensitivity pneumonitis usually occurs in people who work in places where there are high levels of organic dusts, fungus, or molds.
+Hypersensitivity pneumonitis usually occurs in people who work in places where there are high levels of dust, fungus, or molds.

 Long-term exposure can lead to lung inflammation and acute lung disease.
 Over time, the acute condition turns into long-lasting (chronic) lung disease.